LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 ERKStep -- Explicit Runge-Kutta methods
 ===========================================

-The ERKStep time-stepping module in ARKode is designed for IVP of the form
+The ERKStep time-stepping module in ARKODE is designed for IVP of the form

 .. math::